TSLA Stock Price Today (July 2026) — Tesla, Inc. Analysis & Key Metrics 2026-07-17

-Tesla, Inc. (TSLA) is trading at $426.01, up 1.95% today (as of May 2026).
-The stock continues to show sustained strength above key moving averages, attracting attention from investors looking for Consumer Cyclical growth opportunities.
+Tesla, Inc. (TSLA) is trading at $380.84, down 2.61% today (as of July 2026).
+The stock continues to show pressure below major moving averages, attracting attention from investors looking for Consumer Cyclical growth opportunities.

 - The fundamental picture, based on the latest financial filings, is nuanced: solid revenue growth (15.80% YoY) alongside significant competitive pressures.